-The word phobia comes from the greek word, "phobos", which is related to having a fear of something, or often what we might call an irretional fear.
+The word phobia comes from the Greek word, "Phobos", which is related to having a fear of something, or often what we might call an irrational fear.

 Specific phobias is when the person is afraid of one particular thing.
 If the person is afraid of spiders they would have arachnophobia, if the person is afraid of water hydrophobia.

 A parent's phobia can some big sometimes be linked to a child's phobia so maybe something that you know if your mom was afraid of spiders that might be why you kind of are afraid of spiders as well but no one knows an exact cause.